leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Efficient 8-Bit Quantization of Transformer Neural Machine Language Translation Model
 - Q8BERT: Quantized 8Bit BERT
 - Few-Shot Parameter-Efficient Fine-Tuning is Better and Cheaper than In-Context Learning
+- ALBERT: A Lite BERT for Self-supervised Learning of Language Representations